saxix/django-admin-extra-buttons/docs/source/api/view.md

 : Set to False to allow access to  anonymous users

 http_basic_auth
-: Enable Basic Authentication for this url
+: Enable Basic Authentication for this view

 ## Examples